coxner/dataStructures/README.md

 Queues are an ordered data structure that follow the model of First in first out.
 Think concept that the first person to enter a line is the first one to get served.
 In a queue only the front and back nodes can be accessed.
 Code can be viewed [here](https://github.com/coxner/dataStructures/blob/master/Queue%20Shell/queue.py)

 The underlying data structure of a queue is a linked list.
+A **bounded queue** have a set size.

 **__init__** initalizes a queue the two values that are different are max_size of the queue which as it states is the max size of nodes queue can hold.
 The next variable is size which by default we assign to 0 this is the current size of the queue.